 The CCG has ensured that following on from this report further communications will be sent to all staff via the weekly staff bulletin to remind them to declare gifts within 28 days.
-At the Corporate Inductions held on a quarterly basis staff will be reminded of the importance of declaring their interest; however it should be noted that this stipulation is included in all training documents and resources on Col.
+At the Corporate Inductions held on a quarterly basis staff will be reminded of the importance of declaring their interest; however, it should be noted that this stipulation is included in all training documents and resources on Col.

 The CCG has adopted a culture whereby all gifts and hospitalities that do not subscribe to a modest amount should be declined.
-This is exemplified in the Association of British Pharmaceutical Industry registry which showed that GCCG had declared and accepted no gifts/hospitalities in 2021/22.
+This is exemplified in the Association of British Pharmaceutical Industry registry which showed that CCG had declared and accepted no gifts/hospitalities in the period 1st April -30th June 2022.
 The internal audit report also identified robust procedures for declaring and managing interests related to any procurement.